imyanzhen/imyanzhen.github.io/index.md

 I also [teach classes]({{ site.baseurl }}/teaching/) in Blockchain, FinTech and cryptoventures for MBA, MSc and BBA students at HKUST.

 ### If you're an undergrad or grad student at HKUST, I'm also hiring for part-time/full-time RA work.
+For external applicants, we are also open to full-time Pre-Doctoral research fellows applications.
 Shoot me an email if you're interested!

 My  research interests  include:
 - Digital Technologies and Social Justice